552020/webserv/docs/CGI/non-blocking.md

 - If there's no data to write to the CGI, closes the write end immediately.
 - Otherwise, registers the write end of the server_to_cgi_pipe for monitoring write readiness (POLLOUT), enabling the server to write request body data to the CGI script.
 - Registers the read end of the cgi_to_server_pipe for monitoring read readiness (POLLIN), enabling the server to read the CGI script's output.

+File Descriptor for Reading: After setting up the pipes and forking the child process to run the CGI script, your server will need to read the output produced by the CGI.
+This output is sent back through the CGIToServer pipe, specifically through the pipe's read end.
+By adding this read end FD to your multiplexer, your server can be notified when there's output ready to be read (e.g., using select(), poll(), or epoll() on Linux).
+This way, you can asynchronously read the CGI output as soon as it becomes available, without blocking your server.

+if (isFDReady(cgiOutputFD)){
+std::string cgiOutput = readCGIOutput(cgiOutputFD);
+// Process CGI output...
+}